MetaMask/metamask-sdk/packages/sdk-socket-server-next/README.md

 ### Running in Development Mode

 1. **Start in Development Mode**:
-   - Use the command: `yarn start:docker:dev`
+   - Use the command: `yarn docker:redis:check`
-   - This command sets up the environment for development and starts the server along with any other necessary services, like Redis.
+   - This command sets up a local redis cluster and connect to it to make sure everything is working.

 ### Running in Production Mode

 1. **Start in Production Mode**:
    - Use the command: `yarn start:docker`
    - This command sets up the environment for production.
 It's optimized for performance and stability.

+### Run local Redis cluster setup

+1. **Start Redis Cluster**:
+   - Use the command: `yarn start:redis`
+   - This command sets up the Redis cluster with 3 nodes.

 ### Ngrok Configuration